Hard-line conservative Reps. Boebert, Miller win primaries - The Boston Globe

 Boebert referred to Jefferson’s writing as a “stinking letter.”

-In Colorado’s deeply conservative El Paso County, meanwhile, eight-term Republican Rep. Doug Lamborn staved off a challenge from the right from state Rep. Dave Williams for his 5th Congressional District seat.
-Williams failed to get the phrase “Let’s Go Brandon,” code for an obscenity against President Joe Biden, added to his name on the ballot.
+In Colorado’s deeply conservative El Paso County, meanwhile, eight-term Republican Representative Doug Lamborn staved off a challenge from the right from state Representative Dave Williams for his 5th Congressional District seat.
+Williams failed to get the phrase “Let’s Go Brandon,” code for an obscenity against President Biden, added to his name on the ballot.

 Lamborn faces an ongoing House ethics investigation over whether he misused official resources for personal purposes.
 He is an ardent opponent of abortion and backs the significant U.S. military presence in Colorado Springs.